SavannahWithAnH/BostonPropertyAnalysis_Project/README.md

 This project looks to determine the factors which impact first-time home-buyers making economically correct decisions when buying a home in Boston.

 ## Question to answer:
-A: How many people make money within the first 5 years when they buy a home?
+A: How many people make money within the first 5 years when they buy a home? <br>
-B: What are the characteristics of first-time homebuyers (and the homes they buy) that make money?
+B: What are the characteristics of first-time homebuyers (and the homes they buy) that make money? <br>
 C: What characteristics significantly impact whether or not you make money within the first 5 years of buying your home?
-And by how much?
+And by how much? <br>

 ## Motivation for each question:
-A: We want to know the likelihood of success for us in buying a new home in Boston.
+A: We want to know the likelihood of success for us in buying a new home in Boston. <br>
-B: We want to know what people who succeed in the market are like.
+B: We want to know what people who succeed in the market are like. <br>
-C: We want to know what characteristics correlate to the best outcomes.
+C: We want to know what characteristics correlate to the best outcomes. <br>

 ## Dataset used:
 * Boston CSV from Kaggle